 nsHtml5OwningUTF16Buffer that contains the starting point of the speculation, an index into the

-The tree builder snapshot contain a copy of the tree builder stack, a copy of the list of open formatting elements and copies various fields that define the tree builder state.
+The tree builder snapshot contains a copy of the tree builder stack, a copy of the list of open formatting elements and copies of various fields that define the tree builder state.
 It contains all the information that is necessary to load back into the tree builder to restore it into a behaviorally equivalent state.

 The flush timer is disengaged, because it's not useful to make the tree builder flush ops into the queue of the speculation incrementally.

 mSpeculationMutex released, the parser thread will parse incoming data and the tree builder will produce tree ops so that they get flushed into the queue in the speculation object.

 If another tree op that attempts to execute a script is generated while speculating, another speculation object is initialized as described above and placed in the queue of speculation objects after the previous one.

 It is possible that the parser thread ends up parsing all remaining data into speculations before the main thread is ready to receive more tree ops.